A Star Brighter Than the Sun

 A Star Brighter Than the Sun (太陽よりも眩しい星, Taiyō Yori mo Mabushii Hoshi) is a Japanese manga series written and illustrated by Kazune Kawahara.
 It began serialization in Shueisha's shōjo manga magazine Bessatsu Margaret in June 2021.
-An anime television series adaptation produced by Studio Kai premiered in October 2025.
+An anime television series adaptation produced by Studio Kai aired from October to December 2025.
+A second season has been announced.

+Plot

+Sae Iwata and Koki Kamishiro are two teenagers who are childhood friends.
+One day, Sae, who has had a crush on Koki since they were young, discovers that he has become tall and popular just before their upcoming middle school graduation.
+Afterward, they attend the same high school as classmates.
+As such, Sae tries to navigate her feelings for Koki.